Signs of Sleep Apnea

 - Acid Reflux in adults

-- AD/HD and/or bedwetting in children
+- ADD/ADHD and/or bed wetting in children

 Left untreated, sleep apnea increases the likelihood of illness or injury.
 It has been linked to obesity, high blood pressure, cardiovascular disease, diabetes and even death.